Melissa Sweet (illustrator): Career

 Some Writer!
-The Story of E. B. White is a 176 page long biographical picture book that Sweet wrote and illustrated using watercolor and collage art.
+The Story of E. B. White is a 176-page long biographical picture book that Sweet wrote and illustrated using watercolor and collage art.
 It includes excerpts from White's personal life, early drafts of his novels, family pictures, and other previously unpublished information on the writer.
-She received permission to use White's words from his grand-daughter and the chief executor of his will, Martha White.
-White not only gave Sweet her permission, she even offered to help by allowing her to have access to the family's personal records, memorabilia, and photo albums of E.B white.
+She received permission to use White's words from his granddaughter, the chief executor of his will, Martha White.
+Martha White not only gave Sweet her permission, she offered to help by allowing her to have access to the family's personal records, memorabilia, and photo albums of E. B. White.

+Awards and honors

+In 2019, the Eric Carle Museum of Picture Book Art awarded Sweet their Carle Honor, which recognizes artists' "contributions to the world of children's literature."

+Two of Sweet's books are Junior Library Guild selections: Balloons over Broadway (2011) and Some Writer!
+(2016).

+In 2005, The New York Times named Carmine one of the best illustrated book of the year.

+In 2011, Balloons Over Broadway was named one of the best nonfiction children's books of the year by the Chicago Public Library, The Horn Book Magazine, and Publishers Weekly.

+Some Writer! is a New York Times Best Seller.
+It was included on lists of the best books of 2016 by the Chicago Public Library, The Horn Book Magazine, Kirkus Reviews, the Los Angeles Public Library, the New York Public Library, Publishers Weekly, School Library Journal, Shelf Awareness, and The Washington Post.